furkanksl/aircut/README.md

 **Solutions**:

 1. Verify backend server is running on port 8000
+2. Check that both WebSocket endpoints (/ws/frames and /ws/gestures) are available
-2. Check firewall settings
+3. Check firewall settings
-3. Ensure no other service is using port 8000
+4. Ensure no other service is using port 8000
-4. Restart backend server
+5. Restart backend server

 #### 🔴 No Hand Detection